 - Understand the characteristics of major tropical crops

-- Analyse and synthesize diverse types of information on tropical crop production
+- Analyze and synthesize diverse types of information and data on tropical crop production

 - Develop tropical crop production plans in relation to given agro-ecological and socioeconomic conditions

-- Design, implement and analyze research projects in a tropical crop production environment
+- Design and analyze the implementation of projects in a tropical crop production environment

 - Assess and formulate agronomic components of development support programmes

-- Advise extension and research institutions in tropical countries
+- Advice extension and research institutions in tropical countries

 Tropical Crop Production I - Selected papers